ViscousTests/website/content/docs/recent-interests.md

 Here I list stuff I've been interested in recently.
 I try to update this monthly, using a recurring task to help.
+I probably forget a lot of things that happen each month :(.

 ## 2025